Manufacturing any product has an impact on:

 - the buyer (you and your loved ones)

-For years, the fashion and textiles industry have irresponsibly manufactured their products.
+For years, the fashion and textiles industries have irresponsibly manufactured products.
 The consequences of which are enormous and devastating.
 Here is just a quick look at the impact that non-eco textile production has on the environment, the people who make it, and you

 … these are the very things that Offset Warehouse products seek to combat.